-Auto-tagging can modify object access.
+Finally, since auto-tagging can have an impact on access control, non-admins will require special permissions to configure auto-tagging Auto-tagging can modify object access.
 Review permissions carefully after auto-tagging objects.

-All existing and new objects from then on will automatically get the predefined tags, which are no different from ordinary tags that can be added to objects.
+All existing and new objects from then on will automatically get the configured tags, which are no different from ordinary tags that can be added to objects.
 The auto-tagging configuration can later be updated in the Data Engine Details page by going to the Action menu and selecting Auto-tagging Configuration.
 This will open up a window with a checkbox to enable or disable auto-tagging.